Mandatory Iraq: Coronation of Faisal

 The final major decision taken at the Cairo Conference related to the Anglo-Iraqi Treaty of 1922.
 Faisal was under pressure from the nationalists and the anti-British mujtahids of Najaf and Karbala to limit both British influence in Iraq and the duration of the treaty.
-Recognizing that the monarchy depended on British support— and wishing to avoid a repetition of his experience in Syria – Faisal maintained a moderate approach in dealing with the UK.
-The treaty, which had been originally set as a 20-year engagement but later reduced to four years, was ratified in June 1924; it stated that the king would heed British advice on all matters affecting British interests and on fiscal policy as long as Iraq had a balance of payments deficit with the UK, and that British officials would be appointed to specified posts in 18 departments to act as advisers and inspectors.
+Recognizing that the monarchy depended on British support— and wishing to avoid a repetition of his experience in Syria, where the French had removed him, Faisal maintained a moderate approach in dealing with the British.
+The treaty, which had been originally set as a 20-year engagement but later reduced to four years, was ratified in June 1924 and stated that the King would heed British advice on all matters affecting British interests and on fiscal policy as long as Iraq had a balance of payments deficit with the British and that British officials would be appointed to specified posts in 18 departments to act as advisers and inspectors.
 A subsequent financial agreement, which significantly increased the financial burden on Iraq, required Iraq to pay half the cost of supporting British resident officials, among other expenses.
 British obligations under the new treaty included providing various kinds of aid, notably military assistance, and proposing Iraq for membership in the League of Nations at the earliest moment.
-In effect, the treaty ensured that Iraq would remain politically and economically dependent on the UK.
-While unable to prevent the treaty, Faisal clearly felt that the British had gone back on their promises to him.
+In effect, the treaty ensured that Iraq would remain politically and economically dependent on the British.
+While unable to prevent the passing of the treaty, Faisal clearly felt that the British had gone back on their promises to him.

 The British decision at the Cairo Conference to establish an indigenous Iraqi army was significant.
-In Iraq, as in most of the developing world, the military establishment has been the best organized institution in an otherwise weak political system.
-Thus, while Iraq's body politic crumbled under immense political and economic pressure throughout the monarchic period, the military gained increasing power and influence; moreover, because the officers in the new army were by necessity Sunnis who had served under the Ottomans, while the lower ranks were predominantly filled by Shia tribal elements, Sunni dominance in the military was preserved.
+In Iraq, as in most of the developing world, the military establishment was the best-organised institution in an otherwise-weak political system.
+Iraq's body politic crumbled under immense political and economic pressure throughout the monarchic period, but the military gained increasing power and influence, and because the officers in the new army were necessarily Sunnis who had served under the Ottomans, and the lower ranks were filled predominantly by Shia tribal elements, the Sunni dominance in the military was preserved.